Health care provider responsibilities and standards, Oxford Commercial Supplement - 2022 UnitedHealthcare Administrative Guide

 We cover such services without a referral only after you complete the form and we accept it.
 Otherwise, a referral is required for members with a gatekeeper benefit plan.

 Continuity and coordination of care helps ensure ongoing communication, monitoring and overview by the PCP across each member’s health care continuum.
-Documentation of services provided by specialists such as podiatrists, ophthalmologists and mental health practitioners, as well as ancillary care providers including home care and rehabilitation facilities, help the PCP maintain a medical record supporting whole person care.
+Documentation of services provided by specialists such as podiatrists, ophthalmologists and mental health practitioners, as well as ancillary health care providers including home care and rehabilitation facilities, help the PCP maintain a medical record supporting whole person care.

-The NCQA and state departments in the tri-state area (New York, New Jersey and Connecticut) require elements of the chart to indicate continuity and coordination of care among care providers.
+The NCQA and state departments in the tri-state area (New York, New Jersey and Connecticut) require elements of the chart to indicate continuity and coordination of care among health care providers.
 We monitor the continuity and coordination of care that members receive through the following mechanisms:

 Newly enrolled members who need transitional care or continuity of care

 When a new member enrolls with us, they may qualify for coverage of transitional care services rendered by their non- participating care providers.
-If the member has a life-threatening disease or condition, or a degenerative and disabling disease or condition, the transitional care period is 60 days.

 For more information about transitional care, members may call UnitedHealthcare at 1-800-444-6222.